This post is brought to you in partnership with Yarn.

 Sponsorship of Community Events & Festivals

 Yarn launched at the Laura Quinkan Dance Festival in 2011.
 The festival takes place in Laura which is a central meeting place of important cultural significance in the Cape Peninsula.
 Performers from Aurukun, Bamaga, Coen, the Torres Strait Islands and many more come to the festival to celebrate their culture through the sharing of their stories, dance, music and art.
 Ever since 2012, Yarn have sponsored this joyous celebration of Indigenous culture and are now the providers of marketing support and an eCommerce platform used that is used for ticketing.

 Another cultural significant event that Yarn sponsor is the Quandamooka or Wynnum Festival.
 Held in the Redlands Region near Brisbane, the Quandamooka Festival celebrates culture, country and people with over fifty events including cultural tours, workshop, traditional song, dance and music performances, Welcome to Country smoking ceremonies, storytelling and poetry and outdoor film nights just to name a few.

 Clothing & Accessories

-As well as featuring a beautiful and diverse range of Indigenous artwork, some of Bundarra’s collections feature ethically and sustainably sourced materials.
-A huge variety of styles are available on the website, whether you are looking for an outfit to workout in, a warm hoody, a fishing shirt or a stunning blouse to wow your co-workers with, Bundarra has something for every occasion.
+As well as featuring a beautiful and diverse range of Indigenous artwork, some of Yarn’s collections feature ethically and sustainably sourced materials.
+A huge variety of styles are available on the website, whether you are looking for an outfit to workout in, a warm hoody, a fishing shirt a stunning blouse to wow your co-workers with or face mask Yarn has something for every occasion.

 “We believe in sharing our platform, resources, and connection into the community, to generate a wider audience and louder voice for the First Nations people.
-Our goal is to create positive conversations through art and fashion.” – Bundarra.
+Our goal is to create positive conversations through art and fashion.”
+Yarn.